aaronicsubstances/code-augmentor-python/README.md

 ## Further Information

 For more information on the structure of augmenting code object, generated code object and other considerations, refer to [wiki](https://github.com/aaronicsubstances/code-augmentor/wiki/Documentation-for-Code-Generator-Scripts) in the main Code Augmentor repository.

+## Building and Testing Locally

+[Poetry](https://python-poetry.org/) is the build system for this project.
+So it is required to set up it first.

+   * Clone repository locally
+   * Install project dependencies with `poetry install`
+   * With all dependencies present locally, test project with `poetry run pytest tests -s`